rhelmot/womm/README.md

 ```

 Now, run `womm setup`.
+This will run a configuration wizard and save the results to a dotfile in the current directory.

-This will prompt you first to choose the share method for getting your local directory into the cloud.
+First, choose the share method for getting your local directory into the cloud.
 If you're not sure what to choose, "lazily" is a good option.

 ```